tlembke/roamnote/README.md

 3. Generate your own unique `databaseToken`.
 This token can only contain numbers or letters, for example, "6DftgR64aY".

-4. Search for the designated area in the JavaScript code to place your `databaseToken`, and insert it there.
+4. Search for the designated area in the JavaScript code to place your `databaseToken`, (Line 5) and insert it there.

 5. Optional: Modify `noteTag` and `timeInterval` in the code.
 If you're using the default database server at lemlink.com.au, keep `timeInterval` greater than 5 minutes after testing.